hexolan/stocklet/README.md

 * Transactional outbox pattern with Debezium
 * API gateway pattern using Envoy
 * Distributed transactions utilising the saga pattern
+* Compliance with common specifications such as OAuth 2.0

 ## ⚠️ Notice

-As this project is licensed under the GNU Affero General Public License v3, [copying, templating or referencing code from this project](https://en.wikipedia.org/wiki/Clean-room_design) may violate international copyright law unless your project is using a compatible open-source license.
+As this project is licensed under the GNU Affero General Public License v3, [copying, templating or referencing code from this project](https://en.wikipedia.org/wiki/Clean-room_design) may violate copyright law unless your project is using a compatible open-source license.
 Please ensure any implementation in your own projects is original and complies with applicable licenses and laws.

-In the nature of open-source software, please consider contributing and giving back to the project to help make it better for the greater community, especially if you see it as a useful learning resource.
+In the nature of open-source software, please consider contributing and giving back to the project to help make it better for the greater community, especially if you see it as a useful learning resource (as this repo is intended).

 ## 🗃️ Architecture